jasperslits/haithowifi/README.md

 ### Fan entity
 The integration creates a Fan entity for several devices which can be used to control the speed and/or mode.
 Currently the following devices and actions are provided:
+> [!NOTE]
+> We intend to provide support for the `CVE` and `HRU200` in the (near) future, but these seem to be a bit more challanging due to the different possible control styles (commands) used.
+Help us by providing [feedback](https://github.com/jasperslits/haithowifi/issues)!.

 **HRU ECO 250/300**
 | HA action | Device action |